Bytecrowds/bytecrowds/README.md

 # How to run?
   - Git clone the [frontend](https://github.com/Bytecrowds/frontend) and [backend](https://github.com/Bytecrowds/backend) repositories;
   - Create the .env files and set the variables accordingly;
+  - (optional) Install [wrangler](https://github.com/cloudflare/wrangler2) and deploy a local version of the workers
   - IMPORTANT!
 Because of an underlying [issue](https://github.com/YousefED/reactive/issues/8) on [reactive](https://github.com/YousefED/reactive), the react dependecy of the library needs to be manually deleted.